Aquib78/Aquib78/README.md

 ### 🧠 AI Ethics Model

-AI model that detects **bias and company policy compliance** using NLP and Naive Bayes with speech interaction.
+AI system that detects **bias and policy compliance** in company interviews using NLP and Naive Bayes with voice interaction.

----

 ### 🌊 River Cleaning Robot

-Autonomous floating robot designed to **collect waste from rivers** using conveyor mechanisms and motor control.
+Floating robot designed to **collect waste from rivers** using conveyor mechanisms.

----

 ### 🚁 Autonomous Disaster Response Drone

-AI-powered drone capable of **detecting stranded humans during floods and sending GPS coordinates to rescue dashboards.**
+AI-powered drone that **detects stranded humans and sends GPS coordinates to rescue dashboards**.

----

 ### 🤖 AI Object Detection Rover

-Raspberry Pi powered rover with **real-time object detection and IoT monitoring.**
+Raspberry Pi rover using **AI vision for object detection and IoT monitoring**.

----

 ### 🩺 X-ray Pneumonia Detection

-Deep learning model that analyzes **chest X-ray images to detect pneumonia using computer vision techniques.**
+Deep learning model that **detects pneumonia from chest X-ray images using computer vision techniques.**

 ---